If you recently launched your eCommerce store, you must be looking for ways to boost your online sales and conversions.

 However, there is one more technique that is becoming increasingly popular these days.
 And it's not just popular with new eCommerce businesses...

-Clue: It also involves paid ads with search engines.
+Clue: It also involves paid ads and ad groups with search engines.

 Yes, you guessed that right.